vishvAsa/notes/sapiens/branches/Trans-eurasian/japan/spirituality/hagakure/bennet-translation/Book_2.md

 One time in Kyoto, Genzō[^289] forced his views on Ezoe Shōbei when they were getting drunk.
 Genzō had a habit of becoming impertinent when indulging in alcohol.
 The next morning, Shōbei took his short sword and tried to force his way into Genzō’s house to kill him.
 Motomura Buemon heard about this, and escorted Shōbei back to his quarters after calming him down.

+[^289]: Ushijima Genzō Naotaka was an official for books of poetry \(*kasho-yaku*\) and was a custodian in Kyoto.
+When Mitsushige died, he also took the tonsure with Jōchō, assuming the name Itchū.

 Buemon then came to see me and asked, “What in heaven’s name should I do?”
 Then Genzō also showed up and inquired, “Is Shōbei here.
 Apparently he came to my house before and made quite a hullabaloo, but my stupid servants didn’t inform me.
 I decided to come here having only just heard about the commotion.”
 He wanted to visit Shōbei’s residence but I stopped him.
 “You should go back.
 Leave it up to me.
 First, I will ask Shōbei what is irking him, and then tell you what he said.”
 He did as he was instructed.

 When Shōbei was summoned, he relayed his side of the story.
 “Telling people of their errors in front of others does not equate to ‘offering an opinion.’
 I’m convinced he’s is trying to humiliate me because he holds a grudge.
 I wanted to ask him directly why he resents me.”

 I replied, “I see.
 A fair explanation.
 Nonetheless, Genzō does not bear a grudge against you.
 He has an annoying tendency to give ‘opinions’ when he is drunk.
 Nagayama Rokurō has a bad habit of drawing his sword after drinking too much.
 Habits come in various forms.
 Where is the loyalty in wreaking revenge over something as trivial as a drunken outburst resulting in the loss of two of the lord’s precious retainers?[^290] You are a man who has received His Lordship’s largesse.
 Are you not duty-bound to repay this favor?
 There is no need to lose face.
 I will ask what was in Genzō’s heart, and inform you of what he said.”
 He then returned to his home to wait.

+[^290]: If Shōbei had killed Genzō because of the incident, custom dictated that he also commit *seppuku* to atone for his transgression.

 Telling Genzō what Shōbei said, he replied: “I have no recollection of what came to pass last night.
 I hold no antipathy towards him whatsoever.”
 To which I replied, “I will pass this on to Shōbei.
 As he was so contemptuous to you, his captain, I ask that you take a lenient stance on account of his young age.
 I will warn him to show more prudence from now on.”
 I informed Shōbei of what transpired, and the matter ended there.